DeviSreePrasad-N-20/EduBoard-A-Student-Progress-Dashboard/README.md

 Design & Accessibility

 Responsive Layout – Adapts seamlessly for desktop, tablet, and mobile using CSS Grid and Flexbox.

-Clean UI – Pastel and blue color palette with subtle shadows for a professional look.

 Semantic HTML – Proper use of <nav>, <header>, <section>, <article>, <aside>, <footer>, and <table>.

 Accessible – Screen reader-friendly labels, readable font sizes, and strong color contrast.